Greg Moore (racing driver): Contract negotiations for the 2000 season

 With his five-year contract with Forsythe Racing ending after the 1999 season, Moore began negotiations with several CART teams and other auto racing series.
 He admitted to being interested in NASCAR, and established friendships with drivers such as Jeff Burton, and discussed competing in stock cars with Bobby Labonte.
 Moore told USA Today: "I think your career can be longer over there.
 You can be older and still be competitive because of the way the cars are.
 It's not as physically demanding.
 It's more a thinking-man's kind of thing."
 He discussed driving for Cal Wells' PPI Motorsports team, and with Andy Petree Racing.
 Moore entered into discussions with Forsythe Racing on June 30.
 Team owner Gerald Forsythe made him an offer that was rejected because of monetary limitations.
-In August 1999, Moore signed a $10 million three-year contract to replace Al Unser Jr. at Penske's CART team from 2000 onward alongside Gil De Ferran.
+In August 1999, Moore signed a $10 million three-year contract to replace Al Unser Jr. at Penske's CART team from 2000 onward alongside Gil de Ferran.
 (Note: After Moore's death, the contract became controversial after Penske scratched Moore's name and his representatives with those of Hélio Castroneves, so that the team was set by the sponsor-imposed deadline of November.
 This caused Castroneves to be charged with (and eventually acquitted of) tax evasion in 2009.)
 According to CART driver Tony Kanaan, Moore planned to spend three to four more years in CART, before entering NASCAR.

 Other racing ventures

 Frank Williams, the founder and principal of the Williams Formula One team, asked about Moore's services as a test driver, but was told he was under contract to Forsythe Racing.
 Moore was asked by the Canadian Broadcasting Corporation to fill in for commentator Jackie Stewart for its broadcast of the 1997 Canadian Grand Prix.
 Formula One officials forbade it because he was a CART driver.

-In late 1997, he drove for AMG-Mercedes in the FIA GT Championship at the season's final two rounds, the Sebring 3 Hours and the Laguna Seca 3 Hours, sharing the No. 12 Mercedes-Benz CLK GTR with Alexander Wurz in the GT1 category.
+In late 1997, Moore drove for AMG-Mercedes in the FIA GT Championship at the season's final two rounds, the Sebring 3 Hours and the Laguna Seca 3 Hours, sharing the No. 12 Mercedes-Benz CLK GTR with Alexander Wurz in the GT1 category.
 Their car finished in seventh place in both races.
 (Note: Moore was originally scheduled to share the car with Klaus Ludwig.)
 Moore was one of twelve drivers invited to compete in the four-race International Race of Champions (IROC) stock car racing series in 1999.
 Driving a Pontiac Firebird, he finished 12th (and last) in the points' standings with three top-ten finishes and earned 25 points.